jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 // paragraph

-Finally, to clarify the concept of PG, we will provide an illustrative example explained in @provenance-aware-2006.
+Finally, we will provide an illustrative example explained in @provenance-aware-2006, which aims to demonstrate the strength of a PG.
 We constructed a theoretical illustration (@fig-pg-example) based on the scenario described.

 // paragraph